luiz-resende/MLalgorithm-NLPclassification/README.md

 * *Project_02_TrainingModels.py*:

 * *Project_02_Testing_HeldOut.py*:
+  * First 64 lines all the necessary modules are explicited and imported
+  * Lines 65-72 the names of the files containing the datasets are passed and data is imported and copied to a Pandas DataFrame data structure. *OBS.: file names assume the files are in the same directory.
+If not the case, the correct path for the training and testing files must be passed to the variables **FileTrain** and **FileTest**, respectively*
+  * Lines 74-83 the preprocessing step is done in both datasets,

 *NOTE: The codes found in this repo are from authory of either Luiz Resende Silva, Matheus Faria or Nikhil.*